Archive product

 Description

-Celebrated both in his time and today, Rembrandt's works possess an extraordinary power to endure.
+Celebrated both in his time and today, Rembrandt's works possess an extraordinary staying power.
 His oeuvre was remarkable, totaling around 600 paintings, 300 etchings, and 2000 drawings, ranging from commissioned portraits to landscapes and religious allegories.

-With more full-color reproductions of Rembrandt's works than any other collection, Rembrandt's Universe is the definitive text — on Rembrandt and art.
-Highly readable and full of information about the painter and interpretations of his work, including a friendly treatment of his scholarship to date.
+With more full-color reproductions of Rembrandt's works than any other collection, Rembrandt's Universe is the definitive text—about Rembrandt and art.
+Highly readable and full of information about the painter and interpretations of his work, including a thorough treatment of his scholarship to date.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art accessible to a broad audience, as well as to leading scholars.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as leading scientific research, accessible to a broad audience.
 To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-run publisher, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2000 titles in print.
+Today, still an independent family-owned publisher, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2000 titles in print.
 It publishes high-quality collectible books across all areas of visual creativity: arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children's books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
+In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept of what is now called book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and thus reduce unit production costs.
-Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.
+Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and thus reduce unit production costs.
+Neurath's concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

-Seeking to continue the packaging of collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing company, with offices in London and New York, in the fall of 1949.
+Seeking to continue the packaging of collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and most successful.
-It demonstrated the company's strong belief from the outset in the longevity of books, remaining in print until 1971.
-Also in the first year of publication was *Beyond My Later Years* by Albert Einstein, an early indicator of the program’s scope.
-As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and, in 1956, relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
-The manufactory remained at this address, eventually expanding to five houses, until 1999, when it returned to High Holborn.
+Of the ten titles published on Thames & Hudson's first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and most successful.
+The company's strong belief in the longevity of books was evident from the start, with titles remaining in print until 1971.
+Also in the first year, Albert Einstein's *Out of My Later Years* was published, an early indicator of the program's scope.
+As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
+The manufacturing facility remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.

 After building one of the most important publishing houses in Europe in less than two decades, Walter Neurath died in 1967 at the age of 63.
 Sculptor Henry Moore wrote that “his death was a loss to our cultural life.”
 Sir Herbert Read noted that Neurath “more than anyone else was responsible for the revolution in art publishing” and was “one of those rare entrepreneurs who successfully combine business acumen with idealism.”
 Eva Neurath became chairwoman.
 Walter’s son, Thomas, who joined the company in 1961 along with his sister Constance, became managing director; Constance later served as artistic director for several decades.
 Both Thomas and Constance remain on the Thames & Hudson board, as do Thomas’s daughters, Johanna and Susanna.